What are Pharaoh ants?

 Why do I have a problem with Pharaoh ants?

-These indoor loving pests have the potential to become a problem inside of any space that provides them with steady temperatures and easy access to food.
-Places that Pharaoh ants often invade and nest within include hospitals, hotels, grocery stores, food storage facilities, and our homes.
+These indoor loving pests have the potential to become a problem inside any space that provides them with steady temperatures and easy access to food.
+The places that Pharaoh ants frequently invade and nest in Washington State include hospitals, hotels, grocery stores, food storage facilities, and our homes.
 Being omnivores, Pharaoh ants can feed on a wide variety of foods but are especially attracted to oils, proteins, and sugars.

 Pharaoh ants prefer to create indoor nests, but do sometimes also nest outside, especially in warmer parts of the country.
 They like to nest in the soil under leaves, fallen trees, mulch, rocks, and landscaping ties.
 Inside, they like to nest in areas of a structure that are warm and near sources of moisture.
 Indoor nesting spots include behind baseboards, under floors, in crawl spaces, and behind wall voids near hot water pipes.

 Pharaoh ants often have multiple nesting sites which makes these ants particularly difficult to control.
 After the colony is disturbed or they detect a toxic substance they will "bud."
 Budding is when a single queen and a group of workers flee the nest to create a new nesting site and colony.
 Budding allows there to be many different colonies of Pharaoh ants living in a small area.